 - The red route is our counter-clockwise hike which used the road between points 2 and 1 to complete the loop.

-Hike: We first looked for a route down along the northwest side of the high voltage tower and decided that the ridge headed down from the east side of the tower was the better choice.
+We first looked for a route down along the northwest side of the high voltage tower and decided that the ridge headed down from the east side of the tower was the better choice.
 We decided the brush was thinnest along the top of the ridge and tried to stick to it on the way down.
-About half way down, the brush thickened and there were points where we lay down and slide underneath the brush.
+About halfway down, the brush thickened and there were points where we lay down and slide underneath the brush.
 Once we got to the bottom we looked for an alternate route back up the same ridge and didn't see anything better.
-At the point we decided to try one of the other routes on the way out.
+At the point, we decided to try one of the other routes on the way out.

 Once we hit the road at the bottom, we took it north into Power Gulch where it ended.
-This is a well traveled road.
+This is a well-traveled road.

 Backtracking a few hundred feet we then headed northwest toward Haunted Canyon.
 This road was easy to follow but it hasn't been traveled in several years.
 The first spur road headed west along a gated fenceline.
 We decided to explore this road on our way out.
-A little farther but before reaching Wood Creek, we checked out a spur road heading west going about 0.2 mile before turning around.
-It appeared to continue for at least another 0.2 mile.
+A little farther but before reaching Wood Creek, we checked out a spur road heading west going about 0.2 miles before turning around.
+It appeared to continue for at least another 0.2 miles.

 Returning to the road north, it became less distinct and was washed out in places but was distinct until it crossed Wood Creek.
 The road continued along the west bench of Wood Creek but became hard to follow in spots.
 Upon reaching Haunted Canyon, we turned around

-We returned to the fenceline and headed west and then south on a spur road to it's end above a dry creek.
-The route up didn't look too brushy, at least once we descended through brush to the creekbed.
+We returned to the fenceline and headed west and then south on a spur road to its end above a dry creek.
+The route up didn't look too brushy, at least once we descended through the brush to the creekbed.
 The next ridgeline west had a lot less brush but would have farther away from where we were parked.

 We were able to follow game and cow paths as we ascended and then ran into a fence.
 Looking back along the fence we saw that it was clear down to the creek and that there was a stone fence and corral on the other side of the creek which we hadn't seen from the end of the road.
 We stayed near the fence line until it began to hug the west side of the mesa at the top of this ridge--we wanted to bear east to hit the road closer to where we were parked.
 Either cows are great climbers or they found an easier route than we did--as evidenced by cow pies in spots where we had to stop to catch our breath on the climb out.